First off, tell me about yourself?

 So tell me about what you’ve written, and has it been published/where can potential fans find your book(s)?

-Second, is my free to read webcomic ‘Sempiternum’, a story about an accidentally escaped alien prisoner that helped bring about a force crazy enough to destroy the Earth, all with no memory on how it happened.
+First is my very debut novel ‘The Longest Knight‘ and it’s sequel ‘Beneath the Surface‘ and I also wrote a collection of short erotic stories that could always use more readers, you can check that out on Amazon.
+Lastly, I have a webcomic that is free to read, it’s called ‘Sempiternum’, and it’s a story about an accidentally escaped alien prisoner that helped bring about a force crazy enough to destroy the Earth, all with no memory on how it happened.
 That comic can be read here.

 If you have had stuff published, how has it been received?
 And what is your opinion of your work now that it’s out there?